processing/processing-pi-website/content/tutorial/project-synth/index.md

 The visual synthesizer (synth) project aims to introduce you to combining interactive features of Processing with access to the physical world through the input / output capacity of the Raspberry Pi and a few additional hardware components.

+In this project, a few physical buttons are connected to a Raspberry Pi.
+A person pressing the buttons affects the followings parameters of objects inside of a Processing sketch that's running on the Pi:

+- Size
+- Position
+- Color
+- Opacity
+- Speed

+Depending on which buttons are pressed, unique combinations of interactions can be generated, as shown in the video of the final sketch of this tutorial:

-**Video Demo of the visual synth**
+**Video of the visual synth sketch running on Raspberry Pi:**

-<video controls muted="" loop="" width="400"><source src="synth-demo.mp4" type="video/mp4"></video>
+<video class="center" controls muted="" loop="" width="400"><source src="synth-demo.mp4" type="video/mp4"></video>

-By following the steps below you will get an overall understanding of how to use Raspberry Pi and Processing together to create interactive experiences.
-Using this knowledge, you could create more complex interactive systems or modify your existing Processing sketches to work with synth-like hardware.
+By following the steps below you will get an overall understanding of how to use Raspberry Pi and Processing together to create an interactive experience.
+Using this knowledge, you could create more complex interactive systems or modify your existing Processing sketches to work with hardware described in this tutorial.

 ## Concepts covered: